Credit

 What Is Considered a Good Credit Score?

 Credit scores are set between a range of 850 to 300.
-300 is the credit score borrowers typically start out with.
+300 is the typical starting credit score.
 As people open and use financial accounts such as bank accounts, loan accounts, or credit card accounts, their credit score will either go up or down depending on their behavior.

 Having a perfect or excellent credit score would put you at a score somewhere around the 800s.
 However, don’t be discouraged if your score isn’t flawless; having a score in the 700s or upper 600s is still considered good.